Shreyash1991/ReactRedux/README.md

+This is a simple Contact Management Application(Created just for exercise purpose)

+It has two user flows:-
+1. Admin
+    a.
+Login/Logout
+    b.
+Admin can enable/disable all user.
+    c.
+Listing all user.
+    d.
+Add/Edit/List/Search/Delete (one-by-one)/Delete(multi) all Users.

+2. User
+    a.
+Login/Logout
+    b.
+User Registration
+    c.
+Add/Edit/List/Search/Delete (one-by-one)/Delete(multi) all Users.

+Note:- 1) Name & Password for Admin is "Shreyash" & "shreyash" respectively.
+       2) As i have used API so please run the command "npm run json:server" for hosting and fetching the data.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>